m50d/m50d.github.com/_posts/2017-01-17-becoming-more-functional.md

   * At its simplest the value could just be a function (or a `Task` created using `Task.delay`)
    * In that case you have to be careful not to allow the context to escape (e.g. a file handle that will be closed at the end of the block)
     * Tentative: there is a [theoretical technique for avoiding this](https://apocalisp.wordpress.com/2010/07/02/higher-rank-polymorphism-in-scala/), but I don't think there's a practical library for it yet.
-  * If you want a more declarative/introspectable/testable way to express them The free monad can give you a more lightweight way to represent your commands
+  * If you want a more declarative/introspectable/testable way to express your commands, define a custom ADT (`sealed trait`).
+  * If you need to compose The free monad can give you a more lightweight way to represent your commands

  * Proxies/interceptors should be avoided.
  * double-`flatMap` (`flatMap { _.flatMap {... }}` or `flatMap { _.map { ... } }`) is sometimes a sign you should be using a monad transformer.
 Alternatively, if you're struggling to combine stacks of effects and nest `flatMap`s correctly, consider using a free coproduct approach instead.